Global dynamical structures from infinitesimal data: Results

 These predictions support the longstanding practice of modeling running dynamics as a hybrid limit cycle system.
-The results of our experiments in the preceding sections suggest that we can take a step further towards identifying the responses of specific appendages and body segments (i.e., control modules) to impact by first projecting the trajectories to the corresponding subspace of the full observation space, and then applying VERT to infer convergence of the projected dynamics to the global attracting set.
-We explore two control module hypotheses informed by existing template-anchor models of running dynamics: a control module for the leg posture (Fig. \ref{fig:human}D), and a control module for the arm and torso posture (Fig. \ref{fig:human}E).
+The results of our experiments in the preceding sections suggest that we can take a step further towards identifying the responses of specific appendages and body segments (i.e., control modules) to impact by first projecting the trajectories to the corresponding subspace of the full observation space, and then applying VERT to infer convergence of the projected dynamics to the attracting posture submanifold presumed tocarry some template dynamics.
+We explore two control module hypotheses.
+The first is informed by existing template-anchor models of running dynamics: a control module for the leg posture expected to carry the SLIP template (Fig. \ref{fig:human}E).
+The second posits a control module for the arm and torso posture that the template/anchor framework would presum to carry some template which is, nevertheless, presently unknown (Fig. \ref{fig:human}D).

-The SLIP template and its anchoring in more detailed leg morphologies \cite{saranli1998toward} suggest that the stance leg targets the behavior of a virtual spring.
-However, empirical measurements of ground reaction forces and COM kinematics show SLIP-like behavior only after an initial transient phase following impact.
-The distance estimator for the leg projection converges after the $F_z$ impact transient (Fig. \ref{fig:human}E), with the second transient apparent in the full body projection absent, supporting the hypothesis that the initial postural transient results from stabilization of the SLIP posture.
+Empirical measurements of ground reaction forces and COM kinematics withheld from VERT show SLIP-like behavior only after an initial transient phase following impact.
+VERT's distance estimator for the leg projection converges after the $F_z$ impact transient (Fig. \ref{fig:human}E), with the second transient apparent in the full body projection absent, supporting the hypothesis that the initial postural transient results from stabilization of the SLIP posture.
 We estimate the length of the 'virtual leg', $l_v$, as the distance from the COM to the right medial ankle marker.
-Note that only postural variables were used by VERT, so information about the COM position and $l_v$ was not directly available to VERT when computing the distance estimator.
-Convergence of the distance estimator to its sublevel set coincides with the transition to SLIP-like kinematics for $l_v$, further supporting that VERT has accurately predicted the transition to the template posture.
+We again emphasize that only postural variables were used by VERT, so information about the COM position and $l_v$ was not directly available to VERT when computing the distance estimator.
+Convergence of the distance estimator to its near-zero values\footnote{$f$ takes its values in the co-domain of real numbers, whereas its level sets are comprised of points in its domain of data samples.} identifies a sublevel set of data samples that coincides precisely with the transition to SLIP-like kinematics for $l_v$, supporting the validation hypothesis that VERT has accurately predicted the transition to the posture carrying the template.